 With the world at war in 1940, the Canadian government set up foreign exchange controls which prevented funds from being sent out of the country that might harm the Allied war effort.
-A committee was formed from local churches to act on behalf of local churches to apply for the permits and then forward funds directly to missionaries.
-The Missionary Service Committee immediately began to function as a government-recognized conduit for forwarding funds to local church commended missionaries.
+A committee was formed from local churches to act on behalf of local churches to apply for the permits and then forward funds directly to workers.
+The M.S.C. immediately began to function as a government-recognized conduit for forwarding funds to local church commended missionaries.
 Recognized by Revenue Canada as a charity from the start, The M.S.C. was incorporated in 1959 and became a registered charity in 1967.
 Finally, it was legally renamed MSC Canada in 1993.

 MSC Canada exists to engage and enable each generation to impact the world for Christ through Local Church Driven Missions while being Committed to God’s Supply.